 NGOs, or non-governmental organizations, are nonprofit charities or citizen-operated agencies and groups that operate independently of governments, generally on an international level.
 They provide aid to people, animals, and the environment, and try to improve standards in the areas of humanitarian, educational, health care, public policy, social, human rights, and environmental issues according to their objectives.
 They rely on donations and funding by citizen groups to achieve their goals.

 NGOs seek volunteers who are highly motivated and self-driven, and who would like to gain work experience abroad.
 Their initiatives can be limited because of a lack of permanent staff and dwindling finances.
-Because of this, they rely upon volunteers to help them in office work, fundraising, public relations, and even manual labor (like these programs in Cambodia, where you’ll help with administrative tasks, business development, and more).
-They often welcome creative and talented people who can help to keep their causes relevant and in the public’s eye.
+Because of this, they rely on volunteers to help them in office work, fundraising, public relations, and even manual labor.
+NGOs often welcome creative and talented people who can help to keep their causes relevant and in the public’s eye.
 Without support or a shared common interest, an NGO’s work will founder and fail.